rethinkdb/www/_posts/2019-11-19-technical-update-keep-the-ball-rolling.md

 ## Other changes

-We did a lot of changes in the background, which may or may not be transparent on a daily basis.
+We made a lot of changes in the background, which may or may not be transparent on a daily basis.

 ### Credentials